TBD54566975/developer.tbd.website/README.md

 Celebrate the 10th anniversary of Hacktoberfest this year!
 Hosted annually every October, Hacktoberfest is a month-long event sponsored by DigitalOcean, GitHub, and various other partners, championing open-source contributions.

-> :star: If you're new to Hacktoberfest, you can learn more and register to participate [here](https://hacktoberfest.com/participation/).
+> :star: If you're new to Hacktoberfest, you can learn more and register to participate [on the Hacktoberfest website](https://hacktoberfest.com/participation/).
 Registration is from **September 26th- October 31st**.

 ## **New Contributor?
 Welcome!** :star2: